|Units||Retail||Members (Not a Member?)|

-We all know what happens when we cut ourselves…our skin thickens and the healing process forms a scar.
+We all know what happens when we cut ourselves; our skin thickens and the healing process forms a scar.
 But what about internal scarring due to inflammation?
 Our bodies react in the same way they do when we cut ourselves, forming excess tissue.
-But remember, there is no cut….only inflammation!
-This internal scarring process is called fibrosis, which can stiffen tissue and damage organs…especially the heart.
+This internal scarring process is called fibrosis, which can stiffen tissue and damage organs, especially the heart.
 Fibrosis of the heart can eventually lead to heart failure which means the heart isn’t able to efficiently pump blood and oxygen through your body.
 The heart compensates by beating faster which causes itself to wear out quicker than normal.

 B-type natriuretic peptide (BNP) is a small protein secreted by the ventricles of the heart in response to excessive stretching of the heart muscles cells (myocytes).
 BNP is secreted into the blood when your heart is working hard.
-The N-terminal fragment of the prohormone BNP is a highly sensitive marker for cardiac dysfunction.
+The N-terminal fragment of BNP is a highly sensitive marker for cardiac dysfunction.
 An elevated NT-proBNP level always indicates the presence of an underlying cardiac disorder.
 It can even identify people with structural heart disease and cardiac dysfunction before symptoms begin.3 Even relatively low levels of NT-proBNP may be considered an index of increased cardiovascular risk since NT-proBNP abnormalities correlate well with development of progressive atherosclerosis.4

 The laboratory services are for informational purposes only.
 It is not the intention of National Diagnostics, Inc and Life Extension to provide specific medical advice but rather to provide users with information to better understand their health.
 Specific medical advice including diagnosis and treatment will not be provided.
 Always seek the advice of a trained health professional for medical advice, diagnosis or treatment.